Nwakakukaks/superhack/README.md

 - Compile your smart contracts directly on the platform.

 **Built in Contract Deployer**
-- Deploy on XDC mainnet and testnet with just a button click.
+- Deploy on OPTIMISM, BASE, ZORA and MODE with just a button click.

 **Coming Soon**
 - For advanced users: Build contracts with custom code.